-Audit of financial statements

-- An unqualified auditor's report was issued on the 2015/16 financial statements of Lothian pension, Buses and Scottish Homes Funds. - No adjustments were required to the Funds' financial statements.

-Financial management and sustainability

-- Lothian Pension and Lothian Buses Funds' net assets increased by 6.4% to £5,434 million and 2.2% to £394.4 million, respectively, at 31 March 2016.
-Scottish Homes Pension Fund net assets decreased by 2.9% to £150.3 million at 31 March 2016. - The Lothian Pension Fund currently receives more in contributions from employers and members than it pays in benefits to pensioners.
-The Lothian Buses and Scottish Homes Pension Funds receive less in contributions from employers and members than it pays in benefits to pensioners. - This is the first year of LPFE being operational and has resulted in consolidated financial statements of LPF. - Overall, satisfactory financial management arrangements are in place. - Arrangements for the prevention and detection of fraud and corruption are satisfactory. - New governance arrangements have operated effectively during 2015/16 with the Pensions Committee and Pension Board meeting concurrently. - Appropriate systems of control were in place in 2015/16. - Training of councillors and board members continues to be important to effective governance going forward and a training programme is in place.
+Audit of financial statements An unqualified auditor's report was issued on the 2015/16 financial statements of Lothian pension, Buses and Scottish Homes Funds.
+No adjustments were required to the Funds' financial statements.
+Financial management and sustainability Lothian Pension and Lothian Buses Funds' net assets increased by 6.4% to £5,434 million and 2.2% to £394.4 million, respectively, at 31 March 2016.
+Scottish Homes Pension Fund net assets decreased by 2.9% to £150.3 million at 31 March 2016.
+The Lothian Pension Fund currently receives more in contributions from employers and members than it pays in benefits to pensioners.
+The Lothian Buses and Scottish Homes Pension Funds receive less in contributions from employers and members than it pays in benefits to pensioners and members than it pays in benefits to pensioners.
+This is the first year of LPFE being operational and has resulted in consolidated financial statements of LPF.
+Overall, satisfactory financial management arrangements are in place.
+Governance and transparency Arrangements for the prevention and detection of fraud and corruption are satisfactory.
+New governance arrangements have operated effectively during 2015/16 with the Pensions Committee and Pension Board meeting concurrently.
+Appropriate systems of control were in place in 2015/16.
+Training of councillors and board members continues to be important to effective governance going forward and a training programme is in place.